-2. The defendant has been charged in two counts of a two-count information which allege violations of Title 21, United States Code, Sections 841 and Title 18, United States Code, Sections 922(g)(1), and 924(a)(2).
-The defendant was previously charged in three counts of an eleven count Superseding Indictment which allege violations of Title 21, United States Code, Sections 841, 846, and Title 18, United States Code, Sections 924(c)(1)(A), and 2.
+2. The defendant has been charged in a two- count information which alleges violations of Title 21, United States Code, Sections 841(a)(1), 841(b)(1)(B) and 846, and Title 18, United States Code, Sections 922(g).
+The defendant was previously charged in a superseding indictment with violations of Title 21, United States Code, Sections 841(a)(1), 846, and Title 18, United States Code, Sections 924(c)(1)(A).

-- 3. The defendant has read and fully understands the charges contained in the information.
-He fully understands the nature and elements of the crimes with which he has been charged, and those charges and the terms and conditions of the plea agreement have been fully explained to him by his attorney.
-Further, the defendant agrees to waive prosecution by indictment and proceed via the information and this plea agreement. - 4.
+- 3. The defendant has read and fully understands the charges contained in the Information.
+He fully understands the nature and elements of the crimes with which he has been charged, and those charges and the terms and conditions of the plea agreement have been fully explained to him by his attorney. - 4.
 The defendant voluntarily agrees to plead guilty to the following counts set forth in full as follows: